Dermamelan Peel At A Glance

 - Dermamelan selection is important to achieving good results

-What is Dermamelan?
+What is Dermamelan Peel?

 Dermamelan is an effective treatment that is used to treat skin blemishes that are caused by melanin including Melasma/Chloasma.
-Its aim is to improve the overall texture & luminosity of skin.
+Its aim is to improve the overall texture & luminosity of the skin.
 It involves a combination of professional treatment conducted in the clinic followed by a home maintenance cream.

 The home kit contains pigment correctors, washes, moisturiser & sunscreen.